dockur/lemmy-ui/.github/readme.md

 </div></h1>

-Docker image of [Lemmy UI](https://github.com/LemmyNet/lemmy-ui), a link aggregator and forum for the fediverse.
+Multi-platform docker image of [Lemmy UI](https://github.com/LemmyNet/lemmy-ui), a link aggregator and forum for the fediverse.

 ## How to use